Aegean dispute: Territorial waters

 Territorial waters give the littoral state full control over air navigation in the airspace above, and partial control over shipping, although foreign ships (both civil and military) are normally guaranteed innocent passage through them.
 The standard width of territorial waters that countries are customarily entitled to has steadily increased in the course of the 20th century: from initially 3 nmi at the beginning of the century, to 6 nmi, and currently 12 nmi.
 The current value has been enshrined in treaty law by the United Nations Convention on the Law of the Sea of 1982 (Art.3).
 In the Aegean, the territorial waters claimed by both sides are still at 6 miles.
 The possibility of an extension to 12 miles has fuelled Turkish concerns over a possible disproportionate increase in Greek-controlled space.
-Turkey has refused to become a member of the convention and does not consider itself bound by it.
+Turkey has not become a member of the convention and does not consider itself bound by it.
 Turkey considers the convention as res inter alios acta, i.e. a treaty that can only be binding to the signing parties but not to others.
 Greece, which is a party to the convention, has stated that it reserves the right to apply this rule and extend its waters to 12 miles at some point in the future in the Aegean Sea (it has already done so in the Ionian Sea to the west).
 Greece holds that the 12-mile rule is not only treaty law but also customary law, as per the wide consensus established among the international community.
 Against this, Turkey argues that the special geographical properties of the Aegean Sea make a strict application of the 12-mile rule in this case illicit in the interest of equity.
 Turkey has itself applied the customary 12-mile limit to its coasts outside the Aegean.

 Tensions over the 12-mile question ran highest between the two countries in the early 1990s, when the Law of the Sea was going to come into force.
 On 8 June 1995, the Turkish parliament officially declared that unilateral action by Greece would constitute a casus belli, i.e. reason to go to war.
 This declaration has been condemned by Greece as a violation of the Charter of the United Nations, which forbids "the threat or use of force against the territorial integrity or political independence of any state".